ionic-team/vscode-ionic/README.md

 - Opens the place in code where the error occurs
 - Allows navigation to `next` and `previous` errors
 - Re-runs the operation when you correct the problem and save the file

+## Remote Logging

+Remote logging will Console logs from your app to the VS Code output window.
+You can turn this option on in `Settings`.

+Note: The remote logging service runs using `http`, so for Android device you will need to update your `capacitor.config.ts` to enable clear text transports: `server: { cleartext: true }`.

+## Capacitor Preview

+If you click `Run` > `Web` you will notice a QR Code.
+This can be scanned with the Capacitor Preview mobile application which will launch and run your application.
+You now have a running application on your mobile device that will reload if you make a code change and save ("Live Reload").

+Note: The Capacitor Preview application has a limited set of plugins which will work with your application.

 ## Nx Support